tpodlaski/copra/docs/usage.rst

     from copra.websocket import Channel

-The channel is then initialized with it's name and one or more product IDs.
+The channel is then initialized with its name and one or more product IDs.
 The heartbeat channel for the Bitcoin/US dollar pair would be initialized:

 .. code:: python